Li Bingbing: Ambassadorships

-Social activities
+Philanthropy

 Li Bingbing has established L.O.V.E, a charitable organization dedicated to the promotion of a positive, environmentally responsible lifestyle.
 She is also one of the founders of the two-year One Million-Tree Forest project, launched in efforts to change the climate environment and help local residents of Gansu Province, Southwest China, to increase their incomes.
 Her commitment to green and charitable causes has earned her the recognition as "the most influential global ambassador" from World Wildlife Fund.

+Personal life

-On July 24, 2013, it was reported that Li has a godfather Wang Lin, a qigong and psi practitioner.
+On 24 July 2013, it was reported that Li has a godfather Wang Lin, a qigong and psi practitioner.
 Li went to visit Wang for help to cure her mother of her disease.

 She is a member of China Zhi Gong Party.